ADejbakhsh/GII/README.md

 Support for gii custom language

+It was concieved with the github Dark default theme in mind.
+Depending on the theme, the colors may be different.
+Some may not appear at all.

+## [1.0.0] - 14-09-2021
+- Grammar highlighting is now supported to some extent

 ## [0.1.4] - 14-09-2021
 - There is now some color for GRAPH_EVAL
 ![pictures of some color on GRAP_EVAL](https://raw.githubusercontent.com/ADejbakhsh/GII/master/asset/graph_eval_color.PNG)

 ## [0.1.3] - 13-09-2021
 - Documentation on option for graph Eval and sub choice![gif of showing documentation](https://raw.githubusercontent.com/ADejbakhsh/GII/master/asset/Graph_eval.gif)